digiscot/digiscot-website/pages/challenge-fund.md

 * Co Chomunn na Pairce
 * Scottish Women's Aid

 You can find out more about what's been funded on our [project pages](/projects/).
-We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).
+We are also following up with a number of applicants to seek alternative support for their projects from partners that have signed [Scotland's Digital Participation Charter](/charter/).

 ## Call 1 (Winter 2014)

 Over 70 applications were made to Call 1, and the [Digital Participation Leadership Group](/about/) made 25 direct offers of funding.
+The successful applicants are listed below:

+* Spruce Carpets Ltd
+* Linthouse Monday Club
+* Toryglen Community Base
+* The Libertie Project
+* Old Torry Community Centre
+* The Greenhouse Shop CIC
+* Mydex CIC
+* Homestart Majik
+* Applecross Community Company
+* The Annex Healthy Living Centre
+* Station House Media Unit
+* Comas
+* Project Scotland
+* CVO East Ayrshire
+* Scottish Council on Deafness
+* Bethany Christian Trust
+*.
+Queens Cross Housing Association
+* Ormlie Community Association
+* Link Group Ltd
+* Homelands Trust Fife
+* Volunteer Centre Dundee
+* Opportunity Enhancement Trust
+* Capability Scotland
+* Midlothian Voluntary Action
+* Coupar Angus Regeneration Trust

 You can find out more about what's been funded on our [project pages](/projects/).
-We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).
+We are also following up with a number of applicants to seek alternative support for their projects from partners that have signed [Scotland's Digital Participation Charter](/charter/).